Dickory Doc: Albums

 Recorded Under the Direction of Chic Laganella and Aldo Farnese Produced by Buzz Curtis, Music Arranged & Conducted by Dick Caruso on an independent label "Piper Records".
 Album liner notes by Alan Baker.

 After the show

 Aldo went on to play the title character in Adam Android, also created and produced by Aldo Farnese and Chic Laganella and using most of the same puppets.
-Unlike the cold snowing setting of the North Pole, this show took place on a spaceship.
+Unlike the cold snowy setting of the North Pole, this show took place on a spaceship.